PoxApp/PoxApp/docs/CUSTOMIZATION.md

 You can control all the translation values in the application.
 The app provides two default translation files (`en.json`/`de.json`), that are located at `src/global/i18n/`. **These files don't need to be changed to make translation changes in these languages.**

-To adjust keys, wording, addresses, ... create a new JSON file with the matching language code (`en.json`/`de.json`/`it.json`/...) in `src/custom/translations/`.
-Files in the `custom` directory overwrite possibly provided default translations.
+To adjust keys, wording, addresses, ... create a new JSON file with the matching language code (`en.json`/`de.json`/`it.json`/...) in `/custom/translations/`.
+Files in there will overwrite provided default translations.

 To overwrite the value of the translation key `button_start_now` in English, add the file `src/custom/translations/en.json` to your project like the following: